grafeas/kritis/README.md

     publicKeyData: ...
 ```
 Where “image-attestor” is the project for creating AttestationAuthority Notes.

-In order to create notes, the service account `gac-ca-admin` must have containeranalysis.notes.attacher role on this project.
+In order to create notes, the service account `gac-ca-admin` must have `containeranalysis.notes.attacher role` on this project.

-The Kubernetes secret "foo" must have data fields "private" and "public" which contain the gpg private and public key respectively.
+The Kubernetes secret `foo` must have data fields `private` and `public` which contain the gpg private and public key respectively.

 To create a gpg public, private key pair run,
 ```